Paula's Body Shop

 1. My hands find things as we go along, and resisting the urge to correct the problem and continue with relaxation-only therapy is not something I'm very disciplined at doing - with one exception: If a life stress has you unable to function, let me know; I'll switch gears and focus on de-stressing you.
 This is a rare situation, however.

-2. I just happen to prefer medical and remedial focused work, because I believe in getting to the root of a person's inability to relax, and issues in the tissues are behind most people's inability to relax.
-(Yup)
+2. I just happen to prefer medical and remedial focused work, because I believe in getting to the root of a person's inability to relax, and the reality is that issues in the tissues are behind most people's inability to relax.

 3. I want to make a very strong point that this work is not like anything else you have experienced, and I don't want you to be disappointed.
 You will leave relaxed, that I can assure you, but I want you working with me to solve the issues in your tissues that prevent you from being relaxed outside my office.

-4. Too many massage therapists are viewed and treated as non-professionals by people seeking relaxation massage, and I don't deal well with that attitude; significant education and training goes into both relaxation focused massage as well as medical and remedial sessions in New York state, so please respect your therapist.
+4. Too often, massage therapists are viewed and treated as non-professionals by people seeking relaxation massage, and that is unwelcome behavior; significant education and training goes into both relaxation focused and medical/remedial massage, so please respect your therapist as a professional.

 So, you won't be served tea here or have a fancy robe to slip into.
 I will, however, provide healing music and an eye pillow, if you like.
 Thankfully, most people prefer to engage and learn things about their body that they never knew before.
-The light in their eyes after?
-Priceless.
+The light in their eyes, afterward, is priceless.

 I've been hurt by other massage therapists, how do I know you won't hurt me?